 How can I raise a deposit now that Help to Buy has ended?

 The Help to Buy Equity Loan scheme was a useful way of house buyers raising funds to purchase a property if you have low savings.
 With the scheme now ended, there are several options the government offers to assist you financially.

 You could choose to buy a property under the Shared Ownership scheme or you could take out a Lifetime ISA to help you save.
 The government also created the mortgage guarantee scheme to help lenders bring more 5% deposit mortgages to the market.
 You can find out about all of the government’s assistance schemes for homebuyers by visiting ownyourhome.gov.uk.

-Can I use a help to buy ISA for a deposit?
+Can I use my Help to Buy ISA for a deposit?

 There are two types of deposit needed when buying a house.
 The home exchange deposit is paid to the person selling you the house once your offer has been accepted and you have exchanged contracts.
 This is usually 10% of the sale price, although it can be negotiated down.

 The second type of deposit is the one you need to pay is the deposit at completion or mortgage deposit.
 This is what the Help to Buy ISA bonus is used for.

 So, if you’ve saved £8,000 and are relying on the £2,000 bonus to get you to your minimum deposit amount of 10% this could be a problem.
 However, you may be able to negotiate the home exchange deposit down by explaining your situation to the vendor.

 What was the eligibility criteria for Help to Buy?